skelterjohn/guitar/README.md

 # skelterjohn/guitar

-All of the scores here are rendered using lilypond.
+Many of the scores here are rendered using lilypond.
 The lilypond source files are available [here](https://github.com/skelterjohn/guitar/tree/master/lilypond).